Domantas Sabonis NBA Playoffs Player Props: Kings vs. Warriors

 - Sabonis has taken 11.9 shots per game this season and made 7.3 per game, which account for 13.0% and 16.1%, respectively, of his team's total.

-- Sabonis' Kings average 103.2 possessions per game, ninth-highest among NBA teams, while the Warriors are one of the league's fastest, ranking fourth with 104.8 possessions per contest.

-- On defense, the Warriors have given up 117.1 points per game, which is 21st-best in the league.
+- The Warriors give up 117.1 points per contest, 21st-ranked in the league.

-- Conceding 43.3 rebounds per contest, the Warriors are the 15th-ranked squad in the NBA.

-- The Warriors are the 15th-ranked team in the league, allowing 25.7 assists per game.
+- The Warriors are the 15th-ranked squad in the NBA, giving up 43.3 rebounds per game.

-- In terms of 3-pointers, the Warriors are 23rd in the NBA, conceding 12.9 makes per game.
+- The Warriors are the 23rd-ranked team in the NBA at allowing threes, conceding 12.9 made 3-pointers per game.

 Domantas Sabonis vs. the Warriors